 - Preferences > Privacy > Manage Website Data...

-Cleaning cookies and the cache data for individual sites can be done by opening the Preferences dialog box, then selecting the Privacy icon and clicking the 'Manage Website Data...' button.
+Cleaning cookies and the cache data for individual sites can be done by opening the Preferences dialog box in the Safari tab in the top-left, then selecting the Privacy icon and clicking the 'Manage Website Data...' button.

 You can then prune the list manually by selecting an individual site and clicking the Remove button, or delete all cookies and cache by clicking the Remove All button.
 There's a search field you can use to track down individual sites.